nicm42/100-days-of-code-v2/log3.md

 **Day 26: 3rd May 2021**
 Checked Guess the Number, and it was fine, but it didn't build.
 I had to update a dependency.
 That took longer than I thought it would.
 But I then gave some feedback on a couple of Frontend Mentor projects.
 Going back to the Bookfinder project, I thought I'd better look at Google Books API.
 And I found that it doesn't need a key.
 All that research on how to hide it will come in useful, just not yet.

+**Day 27: 4th May 2021**
+I added the API call - which took a little while because I first put it in a separate function, which then ran when the page was rendered.
+I then got the relevant bits of info so I can at least mock up some cards.
+I realised that the input and button need to be in a form, so you can submit by typing then pressing enter.
+I installed TypeScript and then discovered the whole thing is more complicated than I thought, so I need to read some stuff on writing TypeScript in React.